philga7/podium_cypress/README.md

 If you are executing this assignment on an Intel-based machine, consider the following commands:

-Sitting in the parent directory:
+Sitting in the root directory:
 ```bash
 docker build -t cypress-test-image:1.0.0 .
 ```